ChanLumerico/lucid/docs/source/nn/functions/conv/unfold.rst

-nn.functional.im2col
+nn.functional.unfold
 ====================

-.. autofunction:: lucid.nn.functional.im2col
+.. autofunction:: lucid.nn.functional.unfold

-The `im2col` function extracts sliding local blocks from a tensor and rearranges them into columns, a common preprocessing step in convolutional operations.
+The `unfold` function extracts sliding local blocks from a tensor and rearranges them into columns, a common preprocessing step in convolutional operations.